hind legs

 • The carrying hind leg bends better and the pushing hind leg is straighter and stiffer.

-For the horse in this picture, the left hind leg is the pushing hind leg.
+• For the horses in this picture, the left hind leg is the pushing hind leg.
 The left hind leg is straighter which makes even the hip higher on that side.

 Now instead of treating the pelvis with a specialist, the solution is to train the pushing hind leg to bend more.